 Santa Cruz is for fun times, friends, romance, relaxing and of course, the beach.
 However, I went by myself, and with such a long drive, I had to put something on that was a bit more upbeat.
 So I chose Borns’, Dopamine.

-Borns is still an up and coming artist and I see some success in his future if he plays his cards right.
-This album can sound mysterious, indie, but needs to be careful because it could easily signed off as typical Alternative Rock, which can make an artist seem to plateau because I’ve noticed with some artists that once their categorized as Alternative Rock they’re not as willing to experiment with their sound.
+Borns is still an up-and-coming artist and I see some success in his future if he plays his cards right.
+This album can sound mysterious, indie, but needs to be careful because it could easily signed off as typical Alternative Rock, which can make an artist seem to plateau because I’ve noticed with some artists that once they’re categorized as Alternative Rock they’re not as willing to experiment with their sound.

-Overall, this album kept me going onto my Santa Cruz trip.
-I popped one earplug in when I was walking along the beach and it gave such an 80’s vibe when Holy Ghost came on and with the florescent sunset starting to set, it was a great album to keep you optimistic and just simply, happy.
+Overall, this album kept me going on my Santa Cruz trip.
+I popped one earplug in when I was walking along the beach and it gave such an 80’s vibe when Holy Ghost came on and with the fluorescent sunset starting to set, it was a great album to keep you optimistic and just simply, happy.